Nilrem404/ELK-Stack-Project/README.md

 10.0.0.6

 We have installed the following Beats on these machines:
-- FileBeat
-- MetricBeat

-These Beats allow us to collect the following information from each machine:
-Filebeat collects log information and displays major changes and events.
+- Filebeat: collects log information and displays major changes and events.
 I would expect to see evidence of different sessions and activity from filebeat.
-Metricbeat collects system metrics from the services running on the machine.
+- Metricbeat: collects system metrics from the services running on the machine.
 I would ecpect to be able to be able to see things like CPU and RAM usage by different programs.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: